| ProgramsCopyright 1997, 1998Virginia Lawrence This section discusses mostly the software programs available on

 program.
 It was a very exciting program in the late 80's, but,

+in my opinion, PageMaker has fallen behind its competitors.
 I find PageMaker clunky and harder to use than Quark or Frame.

 What do I mean by clunky?
 PageMaker uses three different modes,